sfranzyshen/sfranzyshen.github.io/_posts/2026-09-20-A-Call-to-Service.md

 ## Put your good where it does the most

-Ken Keyzey is credited with saying:
+Ken Kesey is credited with saying:

 > "Put your good where it does the most."